elsudano/terraform-provider-vmworkstation/website/docs/index.html.markdown

 }
 variable "vmws_reource_frontend_denomination" {
   type        = string
-  description = "(Required) The Name of VM in WS " default     = "NewInstance"
+  description = "(Required) The Name of VM in WS" default     = "NewInstance"
 }
 variable "vmws_reource_frontend_description" {
   type        = string
-  description = "(Required) The Description at later maybe to explain the instance  " }
+  description = "(Required) The Description at later maybe to explain the instance" }
+variable "vmws_frontend_path" {
+  type        = string
+  description = "(Required) The Path where will be our instance in VmWare" }
 variable "vmws_reource_frontend_processors" {
   type        = string